HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 !!!note
     - Values in bold are tuned Helm values while the rest are default minimal values.
     - Cache value changes depending on the test data.
 It is recommended to monitor cache statistics regularly and update them as necessary.
-To learn how to monitor cache statistics, refer to the [WebEngine Cache Statistics Tool](./rendering_small_config.md#webengine-cache-statistics-tool).
+To learn how to monitor cache statistics, See the [WebEngine Cache Statistics Tool](./rendering_small_config.md#webengine-cache-statistics-tool).

 For convenience, these values were added to the `small-config-values.yaml` file in the hcl-dx-deployment Helm chart.
-To use these values, refer to the following steps:
+To use these values, See the following steps:

 1. Download the `hcl-dx-deployment` Helm chart from Harbor.